iamsherrysingh/ShoppingApp/README.md

 # Spring ShoppingApp

 I am creating a Shopping Application based on Microservices architecture.
-MicroServices planned are - Accounts MicroService, Product MicroService, Cart MicroService, Order MicroService, and a Shopping/FrontEnd MicroService
+MicroServices planned are - Accounts MicroService, Product MicroService, Frontend/Gateway Microservice, and a FraudDetection Microservice.
 I am focusing mostly on the APIs for the backend.

 ### Technologies incorporated so far:
 1. Docker
+2. Kafka
-2. Spring Boot
+3. Spring Boot
-3. Spring MVC
+4. Spring MVC
-4. Spring Data JPA
+5. Spring Data JPA
-5. Spring Cache
+6. Spring Cache
-6. Spring Security (Authentication and JWT based Authorization)
+7. Spring Security (Authentication and JWT based Authorization)

 ### To implement:
 1. Photo Upload
+2. Package sample DB data along with the sql image.
+3.

-This project contains all the microservices separated in packages with their own configuration, sql scripts, application launch class,and can deployed on different servers without much effort.
+This project contains all the microservices separated in packages with their own configuration, sql scripts, docker-compose.yml file, application launch class,and can deployed on different servers without much effort.
+I am using a mono repo style of version control as the project for the sake of simplicity.
-In the project's current state, these microservices can be spun up on just 1 server but at different ports.
+In the project's current state, these microservices can be spun up on just one server but at different ports.

 ## Create a user defined bridge network
 It is created so the containers can resolve each other with container name without using --link <br>